RakeshVenkat/reactappconcepts/README.md

 ## About Components: ##
 A component must have a render function.
-A `render` function must return one element only.
+A `render` function must return one elemen t only.
 It can never return 2 elements.
 In such a case you can wrpa both the elements in a parenmt element like a div.
 `Constructor` : should have a super() function as its first line of the file.
 The data in a component shall be either in state, props or context.
 We need to use 'export default class <ComponentName> ..' inoder to make the <ComponentName> being imported in other components.